Vegas Betting

 • Youngest winner: Rekindling, age 3 (2017)

-Today, the Melbourne Cup remains both a national holiday and a global betting spectacle, watched by millions and symbolizing endurance, luck, and the thrill of racing glory.
+Today, the Melbourne Cup remains a public holiday in Melbourne and a global betting spectacle, watched by millions worldwide and continuing to define endurance, strategy, and racing prestige as attention turns toward the 2026 Melbourne Cup.

 Melbourne Cup Odds